Oral Cancer: Signs, Diagnosis & Treatment

 Since oral cancer often begins with an asymptomatic stage during which symptoms may not be obvious, it is often painless initially and therefore difficult to detect.

 Although the following signs do not necessarily signify cancer, are not all-inclusive, and may signify other dental conditions, they may be associated with early signs of cancer.
-Since oral cancer treatment is usually successful when performed in the early stages, any abnormal change in the mouth, gums, tongue, or surrounding area should be evaluated by a dental professional immediately.
+Any abnormal change in the mouth, gums, tongue, or surrounding area should be evaluated by a dental professional immediately.

 The signs of oral cancer may include: